 Ceildoor Products Ltd manufacture a range of access panels and hatches to meet the needs of the construction industry.
-We maintain high standards in the quality of manufacture, but also strictly in compliance with UK government regulations.
+We maintain high standards in the quality of manufacture, but also strictly in compliance with UK government regulations and building regulations.

 It means you can be reassured our products have undergone independent testing and have achieved their criteria.
 We can provide accreditation upon request.

 To help you make an informed decision, this page has general information related to our access panels and hatches but you can find the most up to date documentation on the UK government’s website for planning and building regulations for England and Wales – PlanningPortal.gov.uk

 The Gas Safe register maintains a list of qualified gas engineers who can install and advise on gas equipment such as boilers and stoves.
 An access panel would be required to allow a Gas Safe registered engineer to inspect concealed flues and thus ensure it is working safely.

 You can find a local Gas Safe registered engineer on the Official Gas Safe website, and also information specific to access panels too.

 Access panels and hatches form part of a requirement to allow access to inspect concealed gas flues for heat producing appliances such as boilers, open hearths, gas cookers etc.